dhiway/cord/docs/parameters.md

 | Term duration | 7 days | 151_200 | The length of a council member's term until the next election round. |
 | Voting period | 7 days | 151_200 | The council's voting period for motions.                             |

-The Cord Council consists of up to 10 members and up to 5 runners up.
+The CORD Council consists of up to 10 members and up to 5 runners up.

 | Technical committee     | Time    | Slots   | Description                                                                                    |
 | ----------------------- | ------- | ------- | ---------------------------------------------------------------------------------------------- |